apcraig/CICE/doc/source/science_guide/sg_dynamics.rst

      -C_bv-mfu - mg{\partial H_\circ\over\partial y}. \end{aligned}
    :label: momsys

 On the B grid, the equations above are solved at the U point for the collocated u and v components (see figure :ref:`fig-Bgrid`).
-On the C grid, however. the two components are not collocated: the u component is at the E point while the v component is at the N point.
+On the C grid, however, the two components are not collocated: the u component is at the E point while the v component is at the N point.

 The B grid spatial discretization is based on a variational method described in :cite:`Hunke02`.
 A bilinear discretization is used for the stress terms
 :math:`\partial\sigma_{ij}/\partial x_j`,